 I had a feeling Neutrogena will be launching the Hydro Boost sunblock along with the rest of the Hydro Boost line so I put off buying it until after the event, praying that they’ll have testers there.

 Shortly after arriving at the venue (19 Castrillo St. Corinthian Gardens), Czar of OgilvyOne, introduced us to Via Abaño, Johnson & Johnson Senior Brand Manager for beauty.
 Via was nice, engaging, and I really liked her dress.
-I also liked how she matchy-matched her eye shadow to the color of her dress.

 After our short chit-chat with Via, Peppermill Caterers served us a four-course (turned full-course, because Peppermill served us complimentary steak) meal.
 I’m not much of a foodie so all I can say is Peppermill Caterers served really good food.
 My favorites were the mild mushroom soup and the salmon steak entree.